In Minnesota's small tourist towns, there's trepidation over visitors

 “We have to start preparing for … the very distinct possibility that Duluth’s ICU beds will be full,” he said.
 “When that happens, we don’t have the lifesaving support, which means that people’s lives are not saved.”

-Cabinet maker Keith Kuckler said he’s worried about unknowing virus carriers coming in and spreading it on gas pump handles and store doors.
+Cabinet maker Keith Kuckler said he’s worried about unknowing virus carriers coming in and spreading the strain on gas pump handles and store doors.

 Cabin owners, who feel like part of the community, are likely to stay in their own spaces, he said, but he’s afraid short-term renters might not exercise the same care.